kariannemah/hold-me/README.md

 4. serialssolutions - online periodicals

 - new data structure: nested hash map
 - removed reference to either overdrive or axis360
 @books
    @urls
    @link_url
    @ebook_urls

+For ebooks
+  if holds == 1, make it 'hold' - done!
+  if copies == 1, make it 'copies' - done!